 The Bell Trading Company was founded in Albuquerque, New Mexico in 1932 by Jack Michelson and his wife Mildred.
 They sold Native American Indian jewelry at various tourist locations in the southwestern United States until 1972.

 Their main competitor was Maisel’s Indian Trading Post who merged with Bell Trading Company in 1935.

 The Bell company got its name from Jack’s wife, whose maiden name was Bell.
-In 1972 the company name was changed to Sunbell Corp. and items including giftware and moccasins were added to the jewelry inventory.

 The types of jewelry sold by Bell Trading included sterling silver, nickel silver, gold, and copper.